La Martinière College, Lucknow: Sports facilities

 The college has five combative sports: judo, taekwondo, Muay Thai, karate and boxing.
 The school has stables for horse-riding, and an archery range.

 The college has an Aviation Club where aviation sport is taught.
 The boys assemble aero model kits both control line and Remote Controlled.
 The Aeromodelling club is equipped with a simulator, a briefing room, test benches and a host of other equipment.
 The boys are prepared to appear for the Student Pilot Licence for Fixed Wing Aircraft.
 Power flying on Cessna 152B is scheduled to commence shortly.

 Coat of arms

 The La Martinière coat of arms was designed by the founder Claude Martin.
 The coat of arms and the motto Labore et Constantia are now shared by all the schools founded by Martin.
-The La Martinere College flag consists of the coat of arms on a blue and gold background.
+The La Martiniere College flag consists of the coat of arms on a blue and gold background.
 The flag is flown above the buildings, and used for formal events and celebrations, such as the annual Founder's Day.